MelBiggs/fullstack-frameworks-project/README.md

 The index page carousel images were found at [Goop](https://goop.com/wp-content/uploads/2011/04/Update-Natural-and-Organic-Skin-CareSEO-AP1104952.jpg) and [Pinterest](https://www.pinterest.co.uk/pin/717972365568820262/) and edited by myself.

-All images for the products were found on their brand's websites.
+I found the product images on [Cult Beauty](https://www.cultbeauty.co.uk/) or on the products individual brand website, along with the product descriptions.

 ### Code